 Living in India is a blessing for any passionate traveler and I am really grateful that I was born in this country.
 The diversity of the places and its culture has always fascinated me because it makes me realize the evolution we all have gone through.
 Being a passionate traveler has always motivated me to explore places and make memorable expeditions for myself.
-Recently I was on a business tour but I had no clue that it would turn out to be a blissful expedition.
+Recently I was on a business tour but I had no clue that it would turn out to be a blissful Bhutan bike expedition.
 We had selected some places from the northeast states of India and we also took a trip to the land of the thunder dragon, Bhutan.
 This blog will not only give you a picture of the places but also a virtual experience of the paradises we visited on our journey.

 Day 1: Delhi To Kolkata

 We woke up to a bright sunny day which was like perfect to start our journey.
 My backpack was all packed, the night before as I was so excited and charged up for the journey.
 I met all of my companions in the Airport and we sat on this plane to Kolkata from where we will start the journey.
 The flight was good and we finally landed at Kolkata and headed for our hotel as we had a long journey tomorrow by road to Sikkim.
 So, we took some tour of Kolkata too and had a great time there with good places and awesome food.

 Day 2: Kolkata to Sikkim

 So, as planned we had our car already booked and we started our journey from Kolkata.
 Kolkata also is quite cold in winters so got to have those warm sets of clothes.
 I was nervous about the journey as I have heard that the roads could be harsh sometimes but it turned out fine as it was not so bad.
 It's a 300km long journey so we had to make a night halt somewhere in between.
 Lahen was the best choice for the night halt as hotels were available there.
 So, we called it a day and prepared ourselves for an early morning tour of Sikkim.

 Day 3: Sikkim - Gurudongmaar Lake

 So, in the morning we started early so that we can reach Sikkim and start our expedition as early as possible.
 Once we reached Sikkim, we checked in our hotel rooms and packed our bags for a complete tour of Sikkim.
 Our driver picked us up at 5:30 in the morning and we were going to explore the Gurudongmaar lake for today.
 It was freezing out there on the road with the meter showing -2-degree Celsius.
 Frozen fog drops on our car were something I haven't seen in a long time.
 After traveling for 40 km we made a hold on Thangu to have some breakfast.
 We had Maggi and some local dish with it.
 The road was very bad on the journey but the destination was worth it.
 Gurudongmaar lake is something to watch out for real.
 The lake was partially frozen and looked like a blue lagoon surrounded by snow-capped mountains.
 The weather was really harsh with -6 degrees on the meter and very windy.
 Stayed there for about 20 minutes and headed back to Lachung for the overnight stay there.

 Day 4: Sikkim - Zero Point

 My alarm woke me up at 5 am for another exciting day in Sikkim.
 I was struggling to even wash my face as the water was so cold because of the freezing weather.
 But it didn't stop me or ruin my mood as I was mentally prepared for this.
-So, by 5:30, we were on the road heading towards the famous zero point which was like the borderline between India and China.
+So, by 5:30, we were on the road heading towards the famous zero points which were like the borderline between India and China.
 The scenic beauty on the route was enthralling, with snow clad mountains all over, beautiful yaks grazing around the area, Lush green forest and a breath of fresh air all around the place which just made my day.
 Once we reached Yumesamdong also called the zero point, we met some of our brave army officials who were vigorously protecting our country from any intruder.
 Salute and respect to them to work in such harsh conditions.
 We stayed there for about 30 mins and were back to our rooms by 8:00 pm.
 Sikkim has some resemblances to Ladakh but Sikkim is really underrated as it's not yet explored by most and has not come on a mainstream notice.

 Day 5: Darjeeling

 Day 6: Bhutan - Phuentsholing to Paro

 Day 7: Bhutan

-So, friends this ends our escapade and we came back to Paro after we visited Thimphu as the airport is located in Paro.
+So, friends, this ends our escapade and we came back to Paro after we visited Thimphu as the airport is located in Paro.
 This was our expedition and a very memorable one I feel.
-I got to learn about different culture and people around us.
+I got to learn about a different culture and people around us.
 We are still touring and we will keep you updated with all our future expeditions too.
 Happy Travelling.